Unique Gifts for Your Dying Loved One to Bring Comfort and Make Their Last Days Truly Special

 19. WRITE THEM A LETTER

 However much you might wish it to be otherwise, you can’t physically be with someone all the time.
 What if you live too far away from your terminally ill loved one to visit as frequently as you would like?
-Or perhaps you work a job that doesn’t give you enough time off to spend the time you want.
-If you aren’t able to be with the person physically, providing a token of your presence can be the next best thing.
+Or you may work a job that needs to give you more time off to spend the time you want.
+If you can't be with the person physically, providing a token of your presence can be the next best thing.

 You don’t need to be a professional writer to convey your love and affection to someone.
 You just need to express yourself from the heart.
 Physical letters are meaningful, tangible ways to connect to other human beings, especially when someone might be feeling lonely and hurt.